-- T2a tumors involve half or less of one side of the prostate. - T2b tumors involve more than half of one side of the prostate, but not both sides. - T2c tumors have grown into both sides of the prostate.
+- > T2a tumors involve half or less of one side of the prostate. - T2b tumors involve more than half of one side of the prostate, but are not in both sides. - > T2c tumors have grown into both sides of the prostate.

 T3 tumors have broken through the outside layer of the prostate gland.
-They might have reached the connective tissue around the prostate or the neck of the bladder.
+It might have reached the connective tissue around the prostate or the neck of the bladder.

-- T3a tumors have grown outside the prostate, but not into the seminal vesicle(s). - T3b tumors have grown outside the prostate and into the seminal vesicle(s).
+- > T3a tumors have grown outside the prostate, but not into the seminal vesicle(s). - > T3b tumors have grown outside the prostate and into the seminal vesicle(s).